Download FREE copy of

-Top Defense Attorneys for Drug Possession in North Texas
+Experienced Defense Attorney for Drug Possession in North Texas

-If you are facing drug possession charges in Tarrant County or Fort Worth, you should not try to fight your case alone.
-Facing charges for drug possession is serious, but with the help of an aggressive drug possession defense attorney you could potentially get your case dismissed in certain situations.
-Our office is currently accepting appointments, and all consultations are free and confidential.
-Get in touch with our firm to schedule a free consultation with Jeff Hampton, a drug possession lawyer in Fort Worth, Texas and founder of The Hampton Law Firm.
-Our law firm also offers a 24 hour bail bond service to help get you out of jail fast.
-Contact our Tarrant County bail bond team now if you or a loved on is in jail.
+If you are facing drug possession charges in Tarrant County or Fort Worth, Texas, you should not try to fight your case alone.
+Facing charges for drug possession is serious, but with the help of an experienced and aggressive drug possession attorney you could potentially get your case dismissed or resolved in a manner that makes you eligible to have your drug arrest and record cleared from your criminal record.
+The Hampton Criminal Defense Attorneys, PLLC is currently accepting appointments, and all consultations are free and confidential.
+Contact our firm to schedule a free consultation with Jeff Hampton, a drug possession lawyer in Fort Worth, Texas, and founder of The Hampton Criminal Defense Attorneys, PLLC.
+Our law firm also offers a bail bond service available by phone 24 hours to help get you out of jail fast.
+Contact our Tarrant County bail bondsman now if you or a loved one is in jail.

-Under Texas law, a person commits the offense of drug possession if he or she knowingly or intentionally possesses a controlled substance listed in Penalty Groups 1, 1A, or 2.
+Under Texas drug laws, a person commits the offense of drug possession if he or she knowingly or intentionally possesses a controlled substance listed in Penalty Groups 1, 1A, or 2.
 These are considered controlled dangerous substances, and have a high probability of being abused by users, and causing addiction.

 The penalty imposed depends on the amount of the drug that was involved in the offense.
 The more of a drug possessed, the harsher the sentence will be.